SIB-rennes/DataEtatBretagne-Front/apps/clients/apis-externes/README.md

 }
 ```

-Note: The dsApiModule is restricted to being instantiated once app wide.
+Note: The aeApiModule is restricted to being instantiated once app wide.
 This is to ensure that all services are treated as singletons.

-#### Using multiple OpenAPI files / APIs / dsApiModules
+#### Using multiple OpenAPI files / APIs / aeApiModules
-In order to use multiple `dsApiModules` generated from different OpenAPI files,
+In order to use multiple `aeApiModules` generated from different OpenAPI files,
 you can create an alias name when importing the modules
 in order to avoid naming conflicts:
 ```
-import { dsApiModule } from 'my-api-path';
+import { aeApiModule } from 'my-api-path';
-import { dsApiModule as OtherApiModule } from 'my-other-api-path';
+import { aeApiModule as OtherApiModule } from 'my-other-api-path';
 import { HttpClientModule } from '@angular/common/http';

 @NgModule({
   imports: [
-    dsApiModule,
+    aeApiModule,
     OtherApiModule,
     // make sure to import the HttpClientModule in the AppModule only,
     // see https://github.com/angular/angular/issues/20575